sundials-codes/ceda-demonstrations/README.md

 The remainder of this section assumes that GkeyllZero has not been built on this machine before, and summarize the minimal steps to install GkeyllZero and its dependencies into the `deps/gkyl-install` folder.
 These closely follow the Gkeyll documentation steps for ["Installing from source manually"](https://gkeyll.readthedocs.io/en/latest/install.html#installing-from-source-manually), and so we omit explanation except where necessary.

-We assume that SUNDIALS was already installed with MPI support, using the `mpicc` and `mpicxx` compiler wrappers that are already in the user's current `$PATH`.
+We assume that this repository will be built using the `gcc`, `g++` and `gfortran` compilers, and that these are already in the user's current `$PATH`.
+We also assume that LAPACKE is already installed on the current system.

 To install GkeyllZero and its dependencies (without CUDA), from the top-level folder for this repository,